 More about Jordan

-A new online program will help individuals improve their job marketability and businesses train their workforce.
-CSU Online and Goodwill Industries of Denver recently partnered to launch the Essential Soft Skills for Employment digital badge program.
+A new online program can help individuals improve their job marketability — and help businesses train their workforce.